OxygenButBeta/OxygenEngine/README.md

 # Oxygen Game Engine (C# & OpenTK)

 This is an OpenGL-based game engine that I’ve been developing in my free time using C# and OpenTK.
 The engine is inspired by Unity and is still in the early stages of development.
-I plan to share it on GitHub once I refine it a bit more.
 Currently, one of the main challenges is the lack of shading, but I plan to address this soon.
-In the video linked below, I demonstrate a simple character control component, allowing movement using the arrow keys:
+In the video linked below.

 ## Current Features